Fly Fishing Travel

 Summer Iron

 The Summer Iron is a smaller pattern that's perfect for - you guessed it - summer Steelhead.
 When the rivers are low and clear, a more drab pattern with a smaller profile can be extremely effective at enticing wary fish.
 Most summer fish have been in the river longer than their winter (spring) counterparts, so chances are they've seen a few flies and won't be enthusiastic about taking a giant intruder in gin-clear water.
-As an added bonus, the Summer Iron is a great Atlantic Salmon pattern as well, so you can take this fly from coast-to-coast and find success.
+As an added bonus, the Summer Iron is a great Atlantic Salmon pattern as well, so you can take this fly from coast to coast and find success.

 Senyo's Artificial Intelligence

 Sometimes you need FLASH!
-Greg Senyo designed the Artificial Intelligence fly (A.I.) for Great Lakes Steelhead, but its proven successful in the Pacific Northwest for Salmon and Steelhead as well.
+Greg Senyo designed the Artificial Intelligence fly (A.I.) for Great Lakes Steelhead, but it's proven successful in the Pacific Northwest for Salmon and Steelhead as well.
 This pattern utilizes synthetic flash to reflect tons of light on bright days.
 Keep a few AIs handy in various colors to be ready for bright conditions or in fast runs where fish need to make a quick decision to attack.

 Questions?

 Give us a call at (888) 413-5211 or email us at [email protected]